rafiusks/vtasker/project.md

 ### Projects Interface
 - [ ] Project list page
   - [ ] Table view with sorting
+      - [ ] Display projects in a table
+          - [ ] Create a table to display the projects
+      - [ ] Add sorting functionality to table headers
+          - [ ] Add sorting functionality to the table headers
   - [ ] Pagination controls
+      - [ ] Add pagination buttons
+          - [ ] Add buttons to navigate between pages
+      - [ ] Display current page number
+          - [ ] Display the current page number
   - [ ] New project button
+      - [ ] Add button to navigate to project creation page
+          - [ ] Add a button that navigates to the project creation page
   - [ ] Use useQuery for data fetching
+      - [ ] Fetch project data using `useQuery` hook
+          - [ ] Fetch the project data using the `useQuery` hook
+      - [ ] Display loading state
+          - [ ] Display a loading state while the data is being fetched
+      - [ ] Display error state
+          - [ ] Display an error state if the data fetching fails
   - [ ] Implement useMutation for project creation
+      - [ ] Use `useMutation` hook to create new projects
+          - [ ] Use the `useMutation` hook to create new projects
+      - [ ] Handle success and error states
+          - [ ] Handle the success and error states of the mutation
   - [ ] Optimistic updates on project deletion
+      - [ ] Update the UI immediately upon deletion request
+          - [ ] Update the UI immediately when a deletion request is made
+      - [ ] Revert the update if the request fails
+          - [ ] Revert the update if the deletion request fails
 - [ ] Project creation
   - [ ] Form layout
+      - [ ] Create form with input fields for project name and description
+          - [ ] Create a form with input fields for the project name and description
   - [ ] Validation rules
+      - [ ] Implement validation for required fields
+          - [ ] Implement validation for the required fields
+      - [ ] Implement validation for maximum length
+          - [ ] Implement validation for the maximum length of the input fields
   - [ ] Success/error handling
+      - [ ] Display success message upon successful creation
+          - [ ] Display a success message when the project is created successfully
+      - [ ] Display error message if creation fails
+          - [ ] Display an error message if the project creation fails
 - [ ] Project detail page
   - [ ] Basic info section
+      - [ ] Display project name and description
+          - [ ] Display the project name and description
   - [ ] Stats summary cards
+      - [ ] Display number of issues in the project
+          - [ ] Display the number of issues in the project
+      - [ ] Display number of open issues
+          - [ ] Display the number of open issues
   - [ ] Edit project form
+      - [ ] Create form to edit project details
+          - [ ] Create a form to edit the project details
+      - [ ] Pre-populate form with existing data
+          - [ ] Pre-populate the form with the existing project data

 ### Issues Interface
 - [ ] Issue list page
   - [ ] Filter controls (status/priority)
+      - [ ] Add dropdowns to filter by status and priority
+          - [ ] Add dropdowns to filter the issues by status and priority
   - [ ] Search functionality
+      - [ ] Add search input field
+          - [ ] Add a search input field to search for issues
+      - [ ] Implement search logic
+          - [ ] Implement the search logic to filter the issues
   - [ ] Bulk selection
+      - [ ] Add checkboxes to select multiple issues
+          - [ ] Add checkboxes to select multiple issues
+      - [ ] Implement bulk actions (e.g., delete, update status)
+          - [ ] Implement bulk actions for the selected issues
   - [ ] Prefetching next page
+      - [ ] Use `queryClient.prefetchQuery` to prefetch the next page of data
+          - [ ] Use `queryClient.prefetchQuery` to prefetch the next page of data
   - [ ] Cache time configuration
+      - [ ] Configure `cacheTime` and `staleTime` options in `useQuery`
+          - [ ] Configure the `cacheTime` and `staleTime` options in `useQuery`
 - [ ] Issue creation
   - [ ] Modal dialog layout
+      - [ ] Create a modal dialog for issue creation
+          - [ ] Create a modal dialog for creating new issues
   - [ ] Field validation
+      - [ ] Implement validation for required fields
+          - [ ] Implement validation for the required fields
+      - [ ] Implement validation for maximum length
+          - [ ] Implement validation for the maximum length of the input fields
   - [ ] Assignee selection
+      - [ ] Add a dropdown to select an assignee
+          - [ ] Add a dropdown to select an assignee for the issue
   - [ ] useMutation with loading states
+      - [ ] Use `useMutation` hook to create new issues
+          - [ ] Use the `useMutation` hook to create new issues
+      - [ ] Display loading state while creating
+          - [ ] Display a loading state while the issue is being created
   - [ ] Auto-invalidate queries on success
+      - [ ] Invalidate the issue list query after successful creation
+          - [ ] Invalidate the issue list query after the issue is created successfully
 - [ ] Issue detail view
   - [ ] Comment thread
+      - [ ] Display comments for the issue
+          - [ ] Display the comments for the issue
+      - [ ] Allow users to add new comments
+          - [ ] Allow users to add new comments to the issue
   - [ ] History timeline
+      - [ ] Display a timeline of issue events (e.g., status changes, comments)
+          - [ ] Display a timeline of events related to the issue
   - [ ] Status update flow
+      - [ ] Allow users to update the issue status
+          - [ ] Allow users to update the status of the issue

 ---